How do solar panels work?

 Firefly Solar installs premium LONGi Hi-Mo 7 solar panels, which are among the highest-efficiency residential panels available.
 These monocrystalline panels deliver exceptional performance in Canadian weather conditions, including low-light and cold temperatures, and come with a 30-year performance warranty.

-LONGi is the world's largest solar panel manufacturer, trusted globally for quality and reliability.
-The Hi-Mo 7 panels feature advanced HPBC cell technology with industry-leading efficiency ratings, meaning you generate more electricity from less roof space.
-We pair these with APsystems microinverters for panel-level optimization, ensuring each panel performs at its maximum potential regardless of shading or orientation differences.
+LONGi is the world's largest solar panel manufacturer by shipment volume, as reported by industry analysts.
+The Hi-MO 7 panels feature advanced HPBC cell technology with high efficiency ratings as published by LONGi, meaning you generate more electricity from less roof space.
+We pair these with Hoymiles and Gietron microinverters for panel-level optimization, both backed by 25-year manufacturer warranties, so each panel performs independently regardless of shading or orientation differences.

 What is a microinverter and why does Firefly use them?

 A microinverter is a small device installed behind each solar panel that converts DC electricity to AC electricity at the panel level.
-Firefly Solar uses microinverters because they maximize energy production, allow panel-level monitoring, and ensure that shading on one panel doesn't reduce the output of your entire system.
+Firefly Solar uses microinverters because they address shading at the panel level, allow panel-level monitoring, and help you get more energy from the same roof.
+We install Hoymiles and Gietron microinverters, both backed by 25-year manufacturer warranties.

 What is a solar battery and do I need one?